nystudio107/matrixfacades/README.md

 following from terminal in the project directory:

 - `make dev` - starts up the local dev server listening on `http://localhost:8888/`
-- `make clean` - shuts down the Docker containers, removes any mounted volumes (including the database), and then rebuilds the containers from scratch
+- `make clean` - removes the `cms/composer.lock` & the entire `cms/vendor/` directory
-- `make update` - causes the project to update to the latest Composer dependencies
-- `make update-clean` - completely removes `node_modules/` & `vendor/`, then causes the project to update to the latest Composer dependencies
 - `make composer xxx` - runs the `composer` command passed in, e.g. `make composer install` in the php container
 - `make craft xxx` - runs the `craft` [console command](https://craftcms.com/docs/3.x/console-commands.html) passed in, e.g. `make craft project-config/apply` in the php container
+- `make nuke` - restarts the project from scratch by running `make clean` (above), then shuts down the Docker containers, removes any mounted volumes (including the database), and then rebuilds the containers from scratch

+**Tip:** If you try a command like `make craft project-config/apply --force` you’ll see an error, because the shell thinks the `--force` flag should be applied to the `make` command.
+To side-step this, use the `--` (double-dash) to disable further option processing, like this: `make -- craft project-config/apply --force`

 Brought to you by [nystudio107](https://nystudio107.com/)